 - “Absolutely outstanding.
 He is the complete counsel: he has a brilliant intellect, he’s always able to find one extra first-rate point of argument, he’s excellent at paperwork and he’s a particularly outstanding advocate”

 - “He commands the court and is extremely eloquent”

 - “Has a razor-sharp mind combined with thoroughly commercial instincts”

 - “His commerciality and passionate advocacy make him stand out from the crowd”

 - “A tough opponent, who knows his stuff and will always give you a hard fight”

-He is a member of the Executive Committee of both the Commercial Bar Association (COMBAR) and the British Association for Sport and Law (BASL).
+He has served on the Executive Committee of both the Commercial Bar Association (COMBAR) and the British Association for Sport and Law (BASL).